elektronaut/sugar/README.md

 ## Requirements, and how to install them

-Sugar is built on Ruby on Rails 3.2, requires Ruby 1.9 and supports MySQL, Postgres and SQLite.
+Sugar is built on Ruby on Rails 4.0, and supports MySQL, Postgres and SQLite.
+Ruby 1.9 is required, Ruby 2.0 is supported.

 You'll need to have Redis installed.
 Sugar connects to localhost by default, which should be fine in most cases.